mulaudzicalvin/multidadosti-addons/general_calendar/README.rst

 GENERAL CALENDAR
 ==============

-This module allows to create configurable calendars.
+This module allows to merge differently calendars in a same calendar.

 Through the 'general calendar line' object, you can specify which models have to be merged in the general calendar.
 For each model, you have to define the